2017 Canadian Grand Prix

-The race was won by Lewis Hamilton who took pole, led every lap of the race and set the fastest lap.
-Joining him on the podium were his teammate Valtteri Bottas who finished second and Red Bull's Daniel Ricciardo who finished third.
-Mercedes dominated the weekend after a bad weekend at Monaco, as this was the first Mercedes 1-2 of the season.
+The race was won by Mercedes driver Lewis Hamilton who took pole, led every lap of the race and set the fastest lap.
+His teammate Valtteri Bottas finished second to allow Mercedes earn their first 1-2 finish of the season.
+Daniel Ricciardo, driving for Red Bull, finished the race in 3rd place to complete the podium positions.
+Mercedes dominated the weekend after a bad weekend at Monaco.
 Lance Stroll finished in 9th place, earning him his first career points in F1 and became the first Canadian Formula One driver to score a point since Jacques Villeneuve in the 2006 British Grand Prix.

 Report

 Background

 Fernando Alonso returned to racing for McLaren, after missing the previous round in Monaco to participate in the Indianapolis 500.

 Tyre supplier Pirelli made the soft, supersoft and ultrasoft tyres available to teams for the race.

 Free practice

 Mercedes' Lewis Hamilton went fastest in first practice, setting a time of 1.13:809.
 He was followed by the Ferrari of Sebastian Vettel and his teammate Valtteri Bottas in second and third.
 Fernando Alonso's McLaren continued to suffer from reliability issues as he broke down and retired from the session.
 In second practice the Ferrari of Kimi Räikkönen was fastest followed by Hamilton and Vettel.
 Saturday's third and final practice was topped by Vettel, with Raikkonen second and Hamilton third.
 Vettel set the quickest time of all three practices with a 1.12:572.